How Much Can I Borrow On A Home Equity Loan Hero Houston

 Understanding Deductibility Rules

-Make sure to talk to a tax professional or financial advisor to understand how these rules affect your situation.
+Talk to a tax professional or financial advisor to understand how these rules affect your situation.
 Not every use of a home equity loan qualifies for a deduction, especially if you’re spending the money on things unrelated to your home.
 Knowing these deductibility rules helps homeowners make smart choices that fit their financial goals and tax strategies.

 Consequences of Non-Payment